wuudgh/js-fundamentals/src/data-types/README.md

 ```javascript
 const isCodingFun = true
 ```
 There’s really not much we can do with a boolean by itself, yet, as we will see later on when we cover conditionals, they are crucial to programming.
 We usually get true or false as a result of asking our program a question.

-Run these examples in your REPL:
+> 👨‍💻 Run these examples in your REPL as you read along! 👨‍💻

 ```javascript
 5 > 3 //Is 5 greater than 3?